 Utilization is how much of your available credit you’re using.
 If you have a credit limit of $1,000 and a $500 balance, your utilization is 50%.
 Ideally, utilization is below 30%.
 If you’ve not paid off all of your credit card debt yet, keep at it.

 Get a free copy of your credit report from each of the bureaus.
 Check the derogatory remarks.
-If they are legitimate, there isn’t much you can do but wait for them to fall off in seven years.
+There isn’t much you can do if those remarks are legitimate but wait for them to fall off in seven years.

 If there are mistakes, you can dispute them with the bureau.
 If the bureau finds that they are errors, they will correct them.
 Doing those things will help your score rebound faster, but as we said, it’s not essential except in a handful of circumstances.